zde-uzh/proto4diged-handbook/docs/1_Planung/02_Vorbildhafte_Editionen.en.md

 - [**University of Wuppertal, Prof Dr Patrick Sahle**](https://www.digitale-edition.de/exist/apps/editions-browser/$app/index.html){:target="\_blank"}

-    The author of the three-volume standard work [Digitale Editionsformen](https://www.i-d-e.de/publikationen/schriften/s7-9-digitale-editionsformen/) and his team at the University of Wuppertal curate an extensive overview of digital editions that meet their basic [catalogue of criteria](https://www.digitale-edition.de/exist/apps/editions-browser/about.html){:target="\_blank"} (as of June 2024: 846 DSE).
+    The author of the three-volume standard work [Digitale Editionsformen](https://www.i-d-e.de/publikationen/schriften/s7-9-digitale-editionsformen/) and his team curate an extensive overview of digital editions that meet their basic [catalogue of criteria](https://www.digitale-edition.de/exist/apps/editions-browser/about.html){:target="\_blank"} (as of June 2024: 846 DSE).
     In addition, the catalogue also provides an overview of [edition platforms](https://www.digitale-edition.de/exist/apps/editions-browser/$app/edition.html){:target="\_blank"}, which host several DSEs.
     The overview is created with the TEI Publisher.

 - [**Catalogue Digital Editions**](https://dig-ed-cat.acdh.oeaw.ac.at/)
-    The collaboration between the Austrian Centre for Digital Humanities (ACDH, Vienna) and the UCL Centre for Digital Humanities (UCLDH, London) primarily hosts English- and German-language editions.
-It invites you to [report](https://dig-ed-cat.acdh.oeaw.ac.at/documentation.html#section7) new editions and adds them to the German Library Network (DBIS) (as of September 2024: 337 DSE).
+    The collaboration between the Austrian Centre for Digital Humanities (ACDH, Vienna) and the UCL Centre for Digital Humanities (UCLDH, London) primarily hosts English- and German-language editions, curated by [Greta Franzini](https://gretafranzini.notion.site).
+The catalogue invites you to [report](https://dig-ed-cat.acdh.oeaw.ac.at/documentation.html#section7) new editions and adds them to the German Library Network (DBIS) (as of September 2024: 337 DSE).

 - [**TEI Publisher Editions**](https://www.e-editiones.org/map/){:target="\_blank"}